R U B Y D O O D L E S

-Buyer is responsible for spay/neuter of the dog before 18 months of age.
-Buyer must send documentation to breeder of the spay/neuter as proof that the procedure has been done by time the dog is 18 months old, or the dog will be returned to the breeder immediately with no refund given to the buyer.
-If the dog is bred without approval from the breeder before 18 months old, and the applicable breeding rights weren't paid for at the time of the sale of the puppy, an additional $2,500 will be due to the breeder immediately.
+Buyer is responsible for spay/neuter of the dog before 18 months of age, and proof must be sent to the Breeder.
+If the dog is bred without approval from the breeder, and the applicable breeding rights weren't paid for at the time of the sale of the puppy, an additional $2,500 will be due to the breeder immediately.
 In this case, there will be no refund or reimbursements given to the buyer by the breeder.
 This includes any vet bills and expenses for food, shelter, medication, etc. The buyer understands that we do this to protect our puppies from going to puppy mill breeders, back yard breeders, and those who have no knowledge and experience of breeding.
-Buyer understands that we only sell breeding rights to experienced breeders who agree to do the necessary health testing, screening, and temperament and structural evaluations for their dogs in order to better the breed of goldendoodles.
+Buyer understands that we only sell breeding rights to experienced breeders who agree to do the necessary health testing, screening, and temperament and structural evaluations for their dogs in order to better our bloodlines and the overall breed of goldendoodles.

 Buyer is responsible for keeping the dog up to date on immunizations and de-worming medications after the dog is brought home.

 Buyer is responsible for feeding the dog a high-quality dog food.
 Please view dog food brands on dogfoodadvisor.com before purchasing.
-A low-quality dog food will result in skin, ear, and coat issues and poor health overall.
+Breeder's note: A low-quality dog food will result in skin, ear, anal gland, coat issues and poor health overall.

 If the buyer decides he/she doesn't want the dog anymore, the dog will need to be returned to the breeder immediately and the breeder will re-home the dog.
 The re-homing fee will be given to the original buyer when the dog is re-homed.
 The re-homing fee will be determined by the breeder.
 If the dog is not up to date on immunizations and de-worming medication, the breeder will deduct the cost of a necessary veterinarian visit plus a $100 inconvenience fee from the re-homing fee.
 This is to ensure that the puppy will not go to a backyard breeder, animal shelter, or puppy mill, and the breeder can screen the new home to make sure the new owner is ready and able to raise the dog.

-The buyer agrees to never publicly post or share anything that may make the breeder look unethical or irresponsible on social media.
-If it is found that the buyer has caused someone else to have a negative opinion about the breeder and something is posted or shared by that person, the buyer understands that there will be legal action taken if the negative reviews cause the breeder to lose business in any way.
+The buyer agrees to never post on social media or share anything untruthful or that may make the breeder look unethical or irresponsible.
+If it is found that the buyer has slandered the breeder publicly or privately, the buyer understands that there will be legal action taken if the negative statements cause the breeder to lose business in any way.
 The buyer understands that we are very open and honest about everything involving our puppies, we will talk to each person on our waiting list about their future puppy before they purchase the puppy from us, and we will always discuss any concerning condition or issue with our reproductive veterinarian specialist.
-The buyer agrees to not spread rumors or negative opinions to other people on the waiting list that could cause those people to drop off of the waiting list.

 If the buyer does not comply with the above responsibilities listed under "The Buyer's Responsibility", there will be a $1,500 fee for breach of contract.